A Review of Diffusion-based Simulation-Based Inference: Foundations and Applications in Non-Ideal Data Scenarios: Diffusion model background

 While diffusion models are a relatively recent development in machine learning, the foundational concepts date back several decades.
-The reverse generative process dates back to the early 1980s with Anderson's work on the time reversal of diffusion processes~\cite{anderson_reverse-time_1982}, which shows that the time reversal of diffusion processes is itself a diffusion process, with the drift term depending on the score function (the gradient of the log-density of the noised data)~\cite{song_score-based_2021}.
-Fundamental techniques like denoising score matching, introduced by Hyvärinen in 2005~\cite{hyvarinen_estimation_2005} and elaborated on by Vincent in 2011~\cite{vincent2011connection}, enable the estimation of this score function using a neural network without direct density calculation.
+The reverse generative process dates back to the early 1980s with~\cite{anderson_reverse-time_1982}'s work on the time reversal of diffusion processes, which shows that the time reversal of diffusion processes is itself a diffusion process, with the drift term depending on the score function (the gradient of the log-density of the noised data)~\cite{song_score-based_2021}.
+Fundamental techniques like denoising score matching, introduced by~\cite{hyvarinen_estimation_2005} and elaborated on by~\cite{vincent2011connection}, enable the estimation of this score function using a neural network without direct density calculation.

-Later, Sohl-Dickstein et al.~\cite{sohldickstein2015deepunsupervisedlearningusing} proposed a discrete-time diffusion process that gradually transforms data into noise through a series of small Gaussian perturbations.
+Later,~\cite{sohldickstein2015deepunsupervisedlearningusing} proposed a discrete-time diffusion process that gradually transforms data into noise through a series of small Gaussian perturbations.
 This 2015 is often cited as one of the earliest introductions of diffusion probabilistic models.
 The authors framed diffusion models from a thermodynamic perspective, using non-equilibrium thermodynamics to define a forward noising process and a corresponding reverse generative process.
 These results ultimately led to the development of score-based generative models, which use score matching to learn the gradients of the data distribution and constitute the main focus of this review~\cite{song_generative_2020, song_score-based_2021}.

 Subsequently, modern diffusion models achieved prominence through two parallel developments that combined earlier diffusion process ideas with modern deep learning architectures.
-In 2019, Song et.~al~\cite{song_generative_2020} introduced score-based generative modeling by estimating gradients of the data distribution, which uses Langevin dynamics to sample from a sequence of decreasing noise scales.
-Shortly thereafter, Ho et al.~\cite{ho_denoising_2020} introduced denoising diffusion probabilistic models (DDPM) in 2020.
+In 2019,~\cite{song_generative_2020} introduced score-based generative modeling by estimating gradients of the data distribution, which uses Langevin dynamics to sample from a sequence of decreasing noise scales.
+Shortly thereafter,~\cite{ho_denoising_2020} introduced denoising diffusion probabilistic models (DDPM) in 2020.
 DDPMs train a sequence of probabilistic models to reverse each step of the noise corruption and demonstrated remarkable success in generating high-quality samples.